 Additionally, you may wish to browse some of the premade email templates and use them in your marketing campaign after making a few changes.

-Antwort is another free email builder that offers a set of templates that will work with any client including Outlook and Gmail.
-Its responsive structure allow building emails for almost all screen widths.
+Antwort is another free email builder that offers a set of templates that will work with any client, including Outlook and Gmail.
+Its responsive structure allows building emails for almost all screen widths.

 Graphic Mail offers you loads of responsive email templates which you can customize according to your specific needs.
 You can sign-up for a free trial to check out its services or login for an account starting from $9.95 a month.

-Various email tools help creating design elements like buttons and calls-to-action.
+Various email tools help to create design elements like buttons and calls-to-action.
 They also provide testing and check out your email on bugs and errors.

 This easy-to-use tool allows creating cool-looking CSS buttons.
 Since not all clients are set automatically to display images, this may become a problem for your pic-style calls-to-action.
 Use Da Button Factory to avoid this issue and make your CTA button prominent in your email.

-Another service that allows you creating enhanced VML or CSS buttons with a help of a visual or a CSS editor.
-Choose among three preset buttons, change the color, background image and text, add a link and you’re done!
+Another service that allows you were creating enhanced VML or CSS buttons with the help of a visual or a CSS editor.
+Choose among three preset buttons, change the color, background image, and text, add a link and you’re done!

-In addition to Bulletproof Email Buttons you can use this tool from CampaignMonitor.
-Bulletproof Background Images offers you pretty simple interface to create a stunning-looking responsive background for your email.
+In addition to Bulletproof Email Buttons, you can use this tool from CampaignMonitor.
+Bulletproof Background Images offers you a pretty simple interface to create a stunning-looking responsive background for your email.

-This service is a great testing tool that allows you to check out the look of your email on various platforms and devices.
+This service is a great testing tool that allows you to check out your email’s look on various platforms and devices.
 It examines your email for bugs and broken links.
 You can start a free 7-day trial to check out all its options.

 MailKitchen also offers a free plan for those who need not more than 15,000 emails to 5,000 contacts per month.
 As with many other services, you can choose a free template or add your own.
 Analytics tracking is also available.

 Amazon Simple Email Service (SES) is a cool option for small businesses that use Amazon.
-It’s completely free for Amazon EC2 users and allows them sending up to 2,000 emails per day.
-If you need more you will have to pay a fee as little as $.10 per one thousand emails.
+It’s completely free for Amazon EC2 users and allows them to send up to 2,000 emails per day.
+If you need more, you will have to pay a fee of as little as $.10 per one thousand emails.

-Thus, you now can see that email is not dead.
-This is a vital marketing tool that can bring your business a lot of customers if created and used wisely.
+Thus, you now can see that the email is not dead.
+This is a vital marketing tool that can bring your business many customers if created and used wisely.